$\gamma\gamma$ decay as a probe of neutrinoless $\beta\beta$ decay nuclear matrix elements: Results

 Figure~\ref{fig:correlation} shows the good linear correlation between $0\nu\beta\beta$ NMEs and double-magnetic dipole NMEs obtained with bare spin and orbital $g$-factors.
 We observe essentially the same correlation when using effective $g$-factors that give slightly better agreement with experimental magnetic dipole moments and transitions: $g^s_i(\text{eff})=0.9 g^s_i$, $g^l_{p}(\text{eff})=g^l_p+ 0.1$, $g^l_{n}(\text{eff})=g^l_n-0.1$ in the \textit{pf} shell~\cite{Honma04}; and $g^s_i(\text{eff})=0.7 g^s_i$ for \textit{pfg} nuclei~\cite{Honma09}.

+We have performed a linear regression analysis to the data leading to the correlation in Fig.~\ref{fig:correlation}.
+A fit to the function $M^{0\nu\beta\beta}=a+bM^{\gamma\gamma}$ gives best-fit parameters $a=0.872, b=0.459$ for $46\leq A\leq60$ (top panel), and $a=1.29,b=1.11$ for $72\leq A\leq136$ (bottom).
+The best fit is shown with a solid line, while prediction bands at 90\% confidence level (CL) are given in dashed lines.
+The correlation coefficients for the top and bottom panels are $\rho=0.83$ and $\rho=0.84$, respectively.
+The 90\% CL bands could be combined with a hypothetical measurement of the $\gamma\gamma$ M1M1 decay to obtain a $M^{0\nu\beta\beta}$ NME.
+A branching ratio measurement with a $\pm15\%$ uncertainty~\cite{Walz15,Soderstrom20} combined with the linear correlation would lead to a relatively moderate error around $\pm(30\%-40\%)$.

-The slope of the linear correlation between $\gamma\gamma$ and $0\nu\beta\beta$ NMEs in Fig.~\ref{fig:correlation} depends mildly on the mass number, being larger in the \textit{pf} shell than for \textit{pfg} and \textit{sdgh} nuclei.
+The slope of the linear correlation between $\gamma\gamma$ and $0\nu\beta\beta$ NMEs in Fig.~\ref{fig:correlation} only depends mildly on the mass number, being slightly larger in the \textit{pf} shell than for \textit{pfg} and \textit{sdgh} nuclei.
 This distinct behaviour is due to the energy denominator in $M^{\gamma\gamma}(M1M1)$: when only the numerator in Eq.~\eqref{eq:P01} is considered, $\hat{M}^{\gamma\gamma}$, the same linear correlation is common to all nuclei.
+Ultimately, this mild dependence on the energy denominator is key for the good correlation between $M^{\gamma\gamma}$ and $M^{0\nu\beta\beta}$.

-This is consistent with the general behaviour illustrated by Fig.~\ref{fig:convergence}: the intermediate states that contribute more to $M^{\gamma\gamma}(M1M1)$ lie systematically at lower energies in \textit{pf}-shell nuclei, compared to $A\geq 72$ systems.
+The small dependence on the energy denominator is illustrated by Fig.~\ref{fig:convergence}: the intermediate states that contribute more to $M^{\gamma\gamma}(M1M1)$ lie systematically at lower energies in \textit{pf}-shell nuclei, compared to $A\geq 72$ systems.
 In fact, the ratio of average energy of the dominant states contributing to $M^{\gamma\gamma}(M1M1)$ in the \textit{pf} shell over the \textit{pfg}$-$\textit{sdgh} spaces matches very well the ratio of the slopes in the top and bottom panels of Fig.~\ref{fig:correlation}.
+Also, in the bottom panel of Fig.~\ref{fig:correlation} heavier nuclei (Te, Xe, Ba) calculated with the GCN5082 interaction appear in the upper part of the correlation band.
+This is partly due to a mildly smaller energy denominator and also because of a slightly larger contribution of the orbital angular momentum component of the $M1M1$ operator.